 Other workers at the City can get dental and vision insurance through their unions.
 There are several unions that offer this benefit, including:

 You could save money by getting your dental insurance through your healthcare provider.
 Make sure to go over your coverage summary to see what they have to offer.

 Most healthcare plans will cover regular vision exams.
 Some plans offer discounts on eyeglasses and contact lenses at certain stores.
-Check with your provider for details:
+Check with your health insurance carrier for details:

 Savings and investment benefits

 Flex Spending lets you deduct pre-tax money for out-of-pocket medical expenses, dependent care, and transportation.
 Annual Enrollment for Flex Spending occurs in November for the plan year beginning January 1.
-Participants of this program will receive a Benny Card at the start of the new year that they can begin using immediately for eligible expenses.
+Participants will receive a Benny Card at the start of the new year to use for eligible expenses.